sparrowcode/AlertKit/README.md

 <img src="https://cdn.ivanvorobei.by/github/spalert/message.gif" width="230">
 </p>

 **Popup from Apple Music & Feedback in AppStore**.
 Contains `Done`, `Heart`, `Error` and other.
-Supports Dark Mode.
-Support `SwiftUI`.
+Supports Dark Mode and `SwiftUI`.
 I tried to recreate Apple's alerts as much as possible.
 You can find these alerts in the AppStore after feedback and after you add a song to your library in Apple Music.

+For get alert from switch silent mode, check library [SPIndicator](https://github.com/ivanvorobei/SPIndicator).

 ## Navigate